FoxHound112263/R-for-Data-Science-Book/README.md

 taken from: https://r4ds.had.co.nz/

-Book so available for free in: https://r4ds.had.co.nz/
+Book also available for free at: https://r4ds.had.co.nz/